CAYMAN Learning Workshops

 As part of our ERDF funded “Project CAYMAN”, the University of Bradford is offering regional SMEs a fully funded learning workshop which will be focused on helping companies understand how to use chemical analysis of materials as part of their new product development progams or to solve process or current product problems,

-The first part of the workshop will be held on-line on March 16th between 9.00AM and 1.30PM and will be hosted on Zoom.
+The first part of the workshop will be held on-line on September 21st 2022 between 9.00AM and 1.00PM and will be hosted on MS Teams.

 The workshop consists of 3 parts:

 Part 1: On-line presentations and discussions covered in a single morning session provided by experts at the University this will initially give you an introduction into the common chemical analytical techniques and how and when they can be used, this will be split into solid and solution based analysis.
 We will then provide some CAYMAN Case Studies of how chemical analysis has been used by small companies to solve problems including:

 - Regulatory issues including stability studies and identification of impurities

 - New product development challenges such as de-formulation of products